-Aspiring expats were also encouraged to consider their healthcare needs, as it can be "quite expensive" in the US.
+Aspiring expats also encouraged to consider their healthcare needs.
+As it can be "quite expensive" in the US.

-Those who are relocating with their families were then advised to consider education provision in their chosen destination.
+Those who relocating with their families then advised considering education provision in their chosen destination.

-Indeed, he said would-be expats need to think about issues such as whether they want their child to be educated in a private or state school.
+Indeed, he said would-be expats need to think about issues.
+Such as whether they want their child to be educated in a private or state school.
+See comparemoneytransfer.co.uk

 Mr Calvert also pointed out that there is no language barrier for Britons to overcome if they choose to set up home in the US.